 Previous Versions is a part of System Protection/System Restore in Windows and you can configure it as specified in the Configure System Restore in Windows article.
-This also means that files and folders recoverable by Previous Versions are usually updated daily with Restore Points created by System Restore.
+This also means that files and folders recoverable by Previous Versions are usually updated daily.

 Previous Versions works best if you changed and saved a document, but you want its older version back.

-But please keep in mind that not all files and folders can be recovered by Previous Versions - you still need to make regular backups of your hard disk.
+But please keep in mind that not all files and folders can be recovered by Previous Versions - you still need to make regular, full backups of your SSD or hard disk.